freebiesoft/reversesearch/README.md

 ## Limitations and Assumptions

-- This library has only been tested with UTF-8 encoded files (but ASCII encoded files should work fine too), moreover, UTF-8 (variable length encoding) & ASCII encodings were the only ones considered during development.
+- This library has only been tested with UTF-8 encoded files (but ANSI encoded files should work fine too), moreover, UTF-8 (variable length encoding) & ANSI encodings were the only ones considered during development.
 - This library has only been tested on Windows and Linux.
 - Log files must be standardised and predictable in nature i.e.:
   - must be able to define how a log entry "starts" via regular expressions and be able to capture their time stamps within (a regex construct known as) a capturing group.